lwmqn/qnode/docs/Generic-MQTT-Interfaces.md

 ### .publish(topic, message[, options], callback)
 This is a generic method to publish a message to a topic.

-If you are using **mqtt-shepherd** as the LWMQN Server, it accepts a registered Client to publish any message to any topic (if authorized).
+If you are using **@lwmqn/shepherd** as the LwMQN Server, it accepts a registered Client to publish any message to any topic (if authorized).
 In this case, the Server simply acts as an MQTT broker.
 The publishment is not allowed at the Server if the Client was not successfully registered.

 **Arguments:**